wessel145/radarr_sonarr_watchmon/README.md

 First run should be done interactively to get authorized to Trakt.
 The authorization is then saved to a file and the script can be run periodically in e.g. crontab.

+TODO:

+- [ ] Create blacklist for awesome movies which aren't allowed to downgrade